 Planning our Itinerary with EXO Travel

 Like with any new place we visit, orientation is our priority.
 And for us, it is usually on foot.
-But with temperatures being 30 plus degree Celsius, we knew another option might be necessary.
+But with temperatures 30 plus degrees Celsius, we knew another option might be necessary.

 Having your guide and driver from EXO Travel made the experience so much more memorable.
-Unlike previous tours we’d been on, where we had to either wait for someone else in the group to “hurry up,” or having to visit unrequested shopping stores.
+Unlike previous tours we’d been on, where we had to wait either for someone else in the group to “hurry up” or to visit unrequested shopping stores.

 At all times, the Guides and Drivers were professional.

-Arriving into Siem Reap, Taoune who was to be our local Exo Travel Guide and Somning our driver (owner of a very comfortable SUV), were there to meet us.
-Taoune ensured we were feeling refreshed with hand towels and bottled water after our arrival at the airport.
+Taoune ensured we were refreshed with hand towels and bottled water after we arrived at the airport.
 On our way to our hotel for our four-night stay, Taoune provided us with an overview of our stay in Siem Reap.

 With friendly and pleasant staff, we were happy.

-The best thing about travelling in a vehicle rather than a tuk tuk in 40 deg C heat, is the air conditioning!
-Somning, the driver, was on hand each time we got back to the car with a chilled bottle of water.
+The best thing about travelling in a vehicle rather than a tuk-tuk in 40 deg C heat is the air conditioning!
+Somning, the driver, was on hand each time we returned to the car with a chilled water bottle.

-Taoune had also organised a restaurant for lunch, and time to ourselves before recommencing our afternoon tour of Angkor Wat.
+Taoune had also organized a restaurant for lunch and time to ourselves before recommencing our afternoon tour of Angkor Wat.

 Click here to read more of our An Afternoon in Angkor Wat.